bparanj/crystal/computer/electronics/design/discrete-vs-ic.md

    - **Prototyping**: During the development phase, engineers often use discrete components to quickly prototype and test circuit designs before committing to an integrated solution.
 This approach allows for easy modification and optimization.

 ### 2. **Power Handling and Performance**:
-   - **Higher Power Levels**: Discrete components, such as high-power transistors or resistors, can handle higher power levels than those typically found in ICs.
+   - **Higher Power Levels**: Discrete components, such as high-power transistors or resistors, can handle higher power levels than those  found in ICs.
 This makes them essential in power electronics, such as in power supplies, amplifiers, and motor controllers.
    - **Better Performance in Specific Applications**: Certain discrete components, like precision resistors, high-Q inductors, or low-leakage capacitors, offer performance characteristics that are difficult to replicate in an IC.
 For example, high-frequency RF circuits might require discrete inductors and capacitors to achieve the necessary performance.

 ### 3. **Thermal Management**: